usnistgov/zero-trust-architecture/_sources/index.rst

 **NATIONAL CYBERSECURITY CENTER OF EXCELLENCE**

 The National Cybersecurity Center of Excellence (NCCoE), a part of the National Institute of Standards and Technology (NIST), is a collaborative hub where industry organizations, government agencies, and academic institutions work together to address businesses ' most pressing cybersecurity issues.
 This public-private partnership enables the creation of practical cybersecurity solutions for specific industries, as well as for broad, cross-sector technology challenges.
 Through consortia under Cooperative Research and Development Agreements (CRADAs), including technology partners—from Fortune 50 market leaders to smaller companies specializing in information technology security—the NCCoE applies standards and best practices to develop modular, adaptable example cybersecurity solutions using commercially available technology.
-The NCCoE documents these example solutions in the NIST Special Publication 1800 series, which maps capabilities to the NIST Cybersecurity Framework and details the steps needed for another entity to re-create the example solution.
+The NCCoE documents these example solutions in the NIST Special Publication 1800 series, which maps capabilities to the NIST Cybersecurity Framework (CSF) and details the steps needed for another entity to re-create the example solution.
 The NCCoE was established in 2012 by NIST in partnership with the State of Maryland and Montgomery County, Maryland.

 To learn more about the NCCoE, visit https://www.nccoe.nist.gov/.
 To learn more about NIST, visit https://www.nist.gov.